MarkusUrbanPersonal/AnemLlegint/README.md

 3. ABOUT --> A little bit of information about the blog writer

-INFORMATION FOR DEVELOPERS
+Information for developers
 ==========================

-This blog isn't a professional project, so the code you'll find here isn't clean and has lots of unneccessary comments and console.log() statements
+This blog isn't a professional project, so the code you'll find here isn't clean and has lots of unneccessary comments and ```console.log()``` statements